 The hallway stretched before him like a throat.

 Dark wood floors, darker walls.
 Doors closed on either side, their surfaces warped with age.
 Paint peeling in long strips that hung like dead skin.
 Through a cracked window at the hall's end, he glimpsed the manor's east wing stretching away into darkness—this place was massive.
-Far larger than it had seemed from the attic.
+Far larger than it had looked from the attic.

 Moving slowly, placing each foot with care, the floorboards groaned under his weight despite his caution.
 The sound echoed in the silence, loud enough to wake the dead.